-It’s a lot harder to break a habit than to just learn it the way you want to learn it to begin with and there is a lot of good information out there in a lot of different places.
-My goal is to put it all together so that you don’t have to run around like I did to get the most efficient information.
-If you watch it, read it or learn it in the order I’ve compiled it here, it WILL pay off!
+The Crochet Crowd actually has done some really amazing tutorials on the most important basics.
+I learned using these two videos.
+I do not, however, enjoy their stitch tutorials that come after these two videos, because I believe there is a better way to teach this.
+Personally, I think it’s a lot harder to break a habit than to just learn it the way you want to learn it to begin with and there is a lot of good information out there in a lot of different places.
+My goal is to put it all together so that you don’t have to run around like I did to get the best information, so don’t go skipping forward and wait for the next lesson in the order I’ve compiled it.
+It WILL pay off!
 Basically, I’m handing you a year of trial and error, and putting it in the order that you need to learn it and handing it to you in one full package and saving you the trouble that I had to go to.
 You’re welcome!

 I also hope to teach you the same techniques in a few different ways so you aren’t caught off guard, like I was, when you see something done differently in a pattern.
 I was so confused by this for a long time and when I saw someone do it another way than I learned, I got little alarm bells that said “Hey!
 They’re doing it wrong!”, when really, they just knew a better way.
-There is a lot of gray area, it’s not all black and white.
-So just remember, if you see someone doing something in a way you don’t understand it, that there is more than one way to skin a cat.
+So just remember if you see someone doing something in a way you don’t understand that there is more than one way to skin a cat.

 The first two videos here are 12 minutes and 15 minutes long, the others are all 2, 3 or 5 minutes.
 Each are worth watching for different reasons.
 Please watch them in order.
-This is the longest part of the learning process, but like any hobby, property groundwork ensures success!
+This is the longest part of the learning process.
 Play with your new hook and yarn and see if you can complete some of these.
-You’ll want to play a little each day this week with these videos handy.
+You'll want to play a little each day this week with these videos handy.
+This is the other reason I don't want you moving forward and searching on your own for a minute, is because if you're doing that, then you're not thinking about the lesson at hand.
+Master this first!

 2. How to make the beginning slip stitch easily, hook size tutorial, understanding gauge and basic chaining